Partner Career TransitionA paper exploring the taboo subject of when and how partners transition out of their firms at the close of their careers

 There is a trend in many firms for partners wanting to work longer than in the past.
 This is at least partly fuelled by the financial imperative that has arisen from people living longer, the absence of pension provisions in most firms and the challenge over the past 10 years of building personal pension pots.

-At the same time, changes in age discrimination regulations have resulted in many firms raising their compulsory retirement age from 60 to somewhere between 65 and 70, or abandoning it altogether.
+At the same time, changes in age discrimination regulations have resulted in many firms raising their compulsory retirement age from 60 to somewhere between 65 and

 Many firms are therefore seeing a growth in the number of partners who want to continue working as partners into their 60’s.